laminas/tutorials/docs/book/pagination.md

 >   <?php
 >
 >   use Laminas\Paginator\ConfigProvider;
+>   use Laminas\Paginator\Adapter\LaminasDb\ConfigProvider as LaminasDbAdapterConfigProvider;
 >
 >   return [
 >       'service_manager' => (new ConfigProvider())->getDependencyConfig(),
+>       'paginators' => (new LaminasDbAdapterConfigProvider())->getPaginatorConfig(),
 >   ];
 >   ```

-Once installed, our application is now aware of laminas-paginator, and even has some default factories in place, which we will now make use of.
+Once installed, our application is now aware of `laminas-paginator` and its data source adapters, and even has some default factories in place, which we will now make use of.

 ## Modifying the AlbumTable

-In order to let laminas-paginator handle our database queries automatically for us, we will be using the [DbSelect pagination adapter](https://docs.laminas.dev/laminas-paginator/usage/#the-dbselect-adapter) This will automatically manipulate and run a `Laminas\Db\Sql\Select` object to include the correct `LIMIT` and `WHERE` clauses so that it returns only the configured amount of data for the given page.
+In order to let laminas-paginator handle our database queries automatically for us, we will be using the [DbSelect pagination adapter](https://docs.laminas.dev/laminas-paginator-adapter-laminasdb/) This will automatically manipulate and run a `Laminas\Db\Sql\Select` object to include the correct `LIMIT` and `WHERE` clauses so that it returns only the configured amount of data for the given page.
 Let's modify the `fetchAll` method